BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/VtkGrainIdReader.md

 ## Description ##

-This filter reads an IMAGE_DATA type of 3D array from a legacy .vtk file specifically looking for the Grain Ids" array but the user can set the name of the array to try and read.
+This filter reads an IMAGE_DATA type of 3D array from a legacy .vtk file specifically looking for the **Field** Ids" array but the user can set the name of the array to try and read.

 ## Parameters ##